JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies

 \subsection{Operations Handling Actions}

 For many purposes, it is sufficient -- even beneficial -- for the framework to remain abstract by characterising sets and relations in a declarative manner, and not specifying how agents represent, remember, and reason about their system.
-For example, it is often sufficient that elements of the \textit{valid} set identify the corresponding \textit{policy}, but there may be no (computable) function to \textit{decide} whether a given policy is valid.

-However, atop the parameters depicted in \Cref{fig:framework}, we define two more parameters which, when filled in, refine the prior specification of \textit{permitted} and \textit{effect-of} to computable operations, operationalising reasoning about these relations, to support key agent activities.
+However, atop the parameters depicted in \Cref{fig:framework}, we define two more parameters which refine the specifications of \textit{permitted} and \textit{effect-of} to computable functions, operationalising reasoning about these relations, to support key agent activities.
 Precisely, implementers must define \Cref{par:dec_enacted_permitted,par:enum_effect_of}, which we call the \textit{operators}.

 Firstly, \textit{enum-effects-of} maps any action~$a$ to an exhaustive list the effects of~$a$.
 Note that this operator is inherently static, and does not depend on any particular runtime configuration, or the perspective of any particular agent.
 This operator is essential to \textit{affector}~$\alpha$, who externalizes enacted effect~$(\alpha,f)$, \eg, of some action~$a$ after learning that $a$ is enacted.